sunyu0410/GDP-HMM_AAPMChallenge/README.md

 ## What this repo does NOT

-To keep this repo tied to the challenge and to be fair to all participants, we do not encourage open issues related to below topics.
-Of course, if you find one topic is really important, welcome to send an email to the lead organizer.
-We may update our READE.md files and send notifications to participants.
+To ensure this repository remains focused on the challenge and to maintain fairness for all participants, we discourage opening issues related to the following topics.
+However, if you believe a topic is critically important, feel free to email the lead organizer.
+We may update our README.md file and notify participants as needed.
 The **not-eoncouraged issues of this repo** include

 - *Urgent Request*.
-We may not be able to monitor the issues of this repo very actively.
-If you need a urgent response, e.g., if you find the data are broken or cannot access the data, please directly send an email to the lead organizer so we can solve the problem for all participants ASAP.
+We may not be able to monitor the issues in this repository very actively.
+If you need an urgent response, such as encountering broken data or issues accessing the data, please email the lead organizer directly.
+This will help us address the problem promptly for all participants.

 - *AI engineering tricks*.
-We may not be able to offer suggestions on engineering tricks in this repo.
+We may not be able to provide suggestions on engineering tricks in this repository.

 - *AI Technique Questions of Related Papers*.
-We may not be able to address AI technique questions of related papers in this repo.
-However, if it is only about clinical background and related to this challenge, we are happy to take it in either issue or email.
+We may not be able to address AI technique questions related to papers in this repository.
+However, if your question pertains to the radiotherapy clinical background, feel free to reach out via an issue or email, and we will be happy to assist.

 - *Job Positions in Siemens Healthineers*.
 We always welcome talent people to join us.
 However, please send an email rather than open an issue in this repo for questions in this category.